Summary

 But she supports the prime minister.
 "Those that criticise, I'd like to see them them do what he's had to put up with in the last 12 months," she says.

-16. Your questions answered
+16. Your Questions Answered

 Question from James Georgeson in South Lanarkshire

-The pandemic has had a serious impact on campaigning in Scotland, but things have become a bit easier for the parties as some restrictions have been lifted.
+The pandemic has had a serious impact on campaigning in Scotland, external, but things have become a bit easier for the parties as some restrictions have been lifted.

 Leafleting was allowed from 15 March, with campaigners allowed to do face-to-face doorstep canvassing in most areas of Scotland from 12 April, and most campaigners had to remain in their local areas until 1 May.